SteeltoeOSS/Documentation/docs/management/using-endpoints.md

             .Build();
 ```

->NOTE: `AddAllActuators()` and `AddLoggingActuator()` automatically configure the `DynamicConsoleLogger`.
+>`AddAllActuators()` and `AddLoggingActuator()` automatically configure the `DynamicConsoleLogger`.
 To use the dynamic Serilog console logger, be sure to do so before adding actuators.

 If you prefer to configure the actuators in `Startup.cs`, extensions are provided for `IServiceCollection` and `IApplicationBuilder` to configure and activate the actuator middleware implementations.
 To use all of the Steeltoe endpoints, use `AddAllActuators()` and `MapAllActuators` to add them all at once instead of including each individually, as follows: